Learn to Fly!

 Air Transport Pilot's Licence (ATPL) - available for Aeroplanes (A)and Helicopters (H).

 Training for your first pilot licence is referred to as ab-initio training.
 If you are training in the UK or Europe you will need to train at an approved training provider.
-In the UK, approved training providers are registered at the Civil Aviation Authority (CAA) and, depending on the range of training offered, will be either Approved Training Organisations (ATO's) or Registered Training Facilities (RTF's).
-After 8 April 2019 a Registered Training Facility (RTF) must be registered as either a Declared Training Organisation (DTO) or Approved Training Organisation (ATO) to be able to train for EASA licences and ratings.
+In the UK, approved training providers are registered at the Civil Aviation Authority (CAA) and, depending on the range of training offered, will be either Approved Training Organisations (ATO's) or a Declared Training Organisation (DTO) approved to train for EASA licences and ratings.

 We recommend doing your homework before committing to a training provider.
 The organisation closest to home may not be the best for you.
 Always: